-Over the course of two years, each candidate must present, in public performances of the candidate's music, the equivalent of a full recital program.
-The number of electives varies according to the requirements of the departments.
-Some M.M.A. students may be required by their departments to enroll in specific classes.
-All students must complete four nonperformance electives at the rate of one per term.
+- Over the course of two years, each candidate must present, in public performances of the candidate's music, the equivalent of a full recital program. - The number of electives varies according to the requirements of the departments. - Some M.M.A. students may be required by their departments to enroll in specific classes. - · All students must complete at least one nonperformance elective per term.